hunter-koppen/DBSizeChecker/README.md

 2. Set the correct administrator userrole for the module
 3. Add the SNIP_TableSizes snippet to a page
 4. Run the app and click on the Get Sizes button.

+Optional:
+Set warning and critical thresholds for the tables, if crossed it will either log a warning or critical message and change the table status.

 ## Import notes
 This module will only work for Postgres in the cloud or when running a restored postgres database locally!